-Back and joint pain is one of the most common reasons people seek medical attention.
+Back and joint pain is one of the most common reasons people seek professional attention.
 According to the WHO, up to 80% of adults experience lower back pain at some point in their lives, and chronic joint discomfort is a frequent issue among older adults.
-Alongside systemic medications, topical treatments — such as creams, gels, and patches — are widely used.
+Alongside systemic products, topical supports — such as creams, gels, and patches — are widely used.
 These act locally, sparing the gastrointestinal tract and often providing fast relief.

 Let’s explore how topical painkillers work and which options are most effective depending on the root cause of your pain.